A note on gravity and fluid dynamic correspondence on a null hypersurface: Hydrodynamic description on a null surface: A formulation based on EM tensor

 Use of vacuum Einstein's equation leads to vanishing of the right hand side and then it must be analogous to \ref{momconfluid}.
 Therefore we expect that the above one must give dynamics of fluid-description of gravity.
 Upon expanding the left-hand side of \ref{connullBY2} and replacing $R_{ab}$ with the energy-momentum tensor corresponding to the external matter field (\textit{i.e.}$G_{ab}=8\pi G T_{ab}^{(ext)}$), we obtain the DNS equation \ref{DNSeqn}.
 The important point to note is that we have obtained the DNS equation (i.e. \ref{DNSeqn}) conventionally by taking the appropriate projection of the conservation of energy-momentum tensor.
 In other words, \ref{DNSeqn} is analogous to \ref{momconfluid}.
 In addition, the fluid parameters are also identified in a conventional manner, i.e. from the components of the null BY tensor.
 For a long time, \ref{DNSeqn} has been correlated with the momentum-conservation relation of the Navier-Stokes equation, i.e. \ref{MOMCONFIN}, where we find that our earlier identifications in \ref{BYTPROJ} become consistent.
 With our previous identification, in the absence of external matter, \ref{DNSeqn} looks as

 where, $P$ can be identified as $P=\kappa/8\pi$.
 Also, the shear viscosity coefficient ($\eta$) and the bulk viscosity coefficient ($\zeta$) can be identified as $\eta=1/16\pi$ and $\zeta=-1/16\pi$.
-The above equation, famously known as the Damour-Navier-Stokes equation, resembles to the momentum conservation equation of fluid dynamics (i.e. \ref{MOMCONFIN}).
-The only difference, however, is the presence of the Lie-derivative of the momentum density (instead of the convective derivative of \ref{MOMCONFIN}).
-Upon using Padmanabhan's prescription of local inertial frame in adapted coordinates (see the metric \ref{indhech}) and a constraint $\partial_tq_{AB}=0$, \ref{DNSeqn} becomes (in the absence of external matter)
+The above equation, famously known as the Damour-Navier-Stokes equation, resembles to the momentum conservation equation of fluid dynamics \cite{Gourgoulhon:2005ng}.
+The only difference, however, is the presence of the Lie-derivative of the momentum density instead of the convective derivative.
+In the following section, when the above equation \ref{dnsnull2} is re-written in terms of the adapted coordinate, it can be shown that the same equation (with some conditions) provides a direct resemblance with the momentum conservation equation of a non-relativistic fluid.
+Using the identifications of the fluid parameters, given in \ref{BYTPROJ}, one can find the exact values of the same for the null-null structure of a spacetime.
+To illustrate this in \ref{AppC} we calculate the fluid parameters corresponding a null surface defined on Schwarzschild, Kerr and FLRW spacetimes, respectively.

+Now the question arises whether there exists an analogous relation to the energy–conservation equation for null hydrodynamics.
+To investigate this, we take another projection of \ref{connullBY}, contracting it with the null generator $l^c$, which gives

+Expanding the left-hand side yields the Raychaudhuri equation \ref{NREeqn}, a classical geometrical identity in general relativity.
+This equation has long been employed in the proof of the black-hole area theorem and hence occupies a central role in the thermodynamic interpretation of horizons.
+Here, however, we show that it also admits a fluid interpretation.
+In vacuum the right-hand side of \eqref{connullBY3} vanishes, so the equation becomes directly analogous to \eqref{enconfluid}.
+Therefore we expect it to be interpretable as an energy–conservation relation within the fluid description of gravity.
+This correspondence is particularly transparent in adapted coordinates; in the next section we will demonstrate that \ref{connullBY3} indeed takes the form of a fluid energy–conservation equation.
+Thus, in a fully covariant manner, we connect the gravitational dynamics on $\hech$ with fluid dynamics beginning from a fluid energy–momentum tensor in the null-foliation setting.